 SNAPPED, LOOSE, or DAMAGED CABLE

 If one or both cables have snapped or are damaged, both cables should be replaced so both sides of the garage door have equal length of cable.
-If one or both cables became loose as opposed to breaking, we can put them back on its drum and rebalance your door after fixing other problems that may have caused them to become loose, such as broken springs.
+If one or both cables became loose and are not broken or frayed, we can put them back on its drum and rebalance your door after fixing other problems that may have caused them to become loose, such as broken springs.

 If you see that your overhead garage door cable has snapped, unplug your garage door opener and give us a call.
-Because springs and cables are kept under high tension, you should not attempt this repair yourself.
 If your door is partially raised, do not attempt to force it up or down.
 Doing so will further damage your garage door assembly and could cause your remaining cable to snap.
-A broken cable can leave your garage door unbalanced, unable to operate, possibly hanging at an angle.
-A broken cable may also cause secondary symptoms in other garage door parts, like the track, spring, or rollers.
+Because springs and cables are kept under high tension, attempting this repair without knowldge and experience could result in serious injury.